KonnorRogers/sinatra_mind/README.md

 # Issues

 <p> No issues noted at this time.
 Possibly CSS issues related to browser support </p>

+# Future Development

+<p> Adding in Rake tasks that actually do stuff </p>
+<p> Adding in Procfile for heroku rather than letting heroku default it </p>

 # Contact Info